Can You Spot a “Suspicious” Email?

-You can avoid some of the risk by taking a little extra time to read each email.
-Pay attention to these fields:
+You can reduce your risk by taking a little extra time to read each email and recognizing common indicators of phishing attempts.
+Pay attention to these fields to help you spot a suspicious email:

 TO: